 Databases allow users to keep an archive of past and present data records from specific systems.
 They are used across a wide variety of industries, from banks tracking customer balances and deposits, to retail stores saving purchase histories and consumer interests.
-Adding a database to your site will allow you to create a membership site that collects member data, as well as store user information and preferences.
+For example, a database is necessary for creating some types of websites, such as an eCommerce site since it collects customer data, as well as stores user information and preferences.
+The same can be said for any dynamic website.

-Computerized databases were first developed in the 1960s.
+Computerized databases, as a part of web development, were first developed in the 1960s.
 Since then, the simplicity of the original types of databases evolved into the complex systems used nowadays.
 Three main forms of databases powered the development of the technologies we know today:

-Flat databases recorded plain text or binary files with no structural indexing between different sets of data.
+Flat databases, or known as a simple database system, record plain text or binary files with no structural indexing between different sets of data.
 As a result, they offered very limited functionality.

 Hierarchical databases appeared shortly after, introducing a tree structure that mapped the “parent-child” relationship between data records.